 There are two types of growth: organic and inorganic.

-Achieving organic growth takes more time compared to inorganic growth, but it’s usually more sustainable and can help companies achieve success over the long term.
+Achieving organic growth takes longer than inorganic growth, but it’s usually more sustainable and can help companies succeed over the long term.

 If you’re wondering how to grow a business organically, you’ll need to adopt strategies that drive natural growth, using your company’s own abilities and resources.
 Examples include growing your customer base, forming new business models, and creating new product lines.